 The Pharmacy team work alongside medical, nursing and other clinical staff to ensure that medicines are used safely and appropriately.
 We also ensure medicines are dispensed in a timely and efficient manner, and that service users have the information they would like about their medicines.

 We provide dispensing and clinical services to inpatient units, community teams and outpatient services.

-Pharmacists and pharmacy technicians are available to discuss medicines and provide information to patients and carers on the wards or at the pharmacy, or by telephone or email.
+Our pharmacists and pharmacy technicians are available to discuss medicines and provide information to patients and carers either on a ward, at the pharmacy, or by telephone or email.

-Provide training and information/advice on medicines to medical, nursing and other staff, and we run information sessions for our patients and their carers.
+We provide training and information on medicines to medical, nursing and other staff, and we run information sessions for our patients and their carers.

 If you are an inpatient you will be able to speak with your ward pharmacist or technician during one of the regular visits made to the ward.
 Alternatively you can call or visit The Mount Pharmacy, Leeds – Tel: 0113 85 55534 (open 9am to 5pm Monday to Friday)